TylerJThompson/15-466-f20-base0/README.md

 https://www.quantstart.com/articles/Mathematical-Constants-in-C/

-Note: Some of these web pages contain very small code chunks, but those weren't doing exactly what I needed and were just used as reference to build up to what I did need.
+Note: Some of these web pages contain very small code chunks, they weren't doing exactly what I needed and were just used as reference to build up to what I did need.
 Still, they deserve credit.
 Better safe than sorry with plagiarism.
 All of these references were used to help me code the NewMode.cpp file.